ducbrick/data-mining-report/README.md

 ---

 ### Deletion
-+ HNSWG as proposed in the original paper does not natively support true deletion
++ Like KNNG, does not support deletion well
-#### Deletion flag
-+ Mark nodes as *deleted*
-+ Searches simply ignore and skip these deleted nodes
++ Flag nodes as deleted, later searches ignore these flagged
-+ Pros: fast, safe, simple
-+ Cons: graph gradually accumulates dead nodes
-#### Hard deletion
-+ Completely erase nodes from graph
-+ Adjust local neighbors
-+ Problem: local repair is expensive, search accuracy degrade if repair is not well-performed
-### Complexity and Effects of parameters
-+ Search complexity:
-+ Construction complexity:
-+ Memory cost:
++ Periodical rebuild
-+ $m_L$ and $M_{max0}$ also influence performance of the graph

-## Product quantization